kw2828/safeguards-interviews/hallucinations/hallucinations.md

 - WikiQA - Incorrect Answers (n=50)
 - WikiQA - Correct Answers (n=50)

-**Step 2:** Given the `prompt`, `llm_response`, and `context` create a RAG hallucination detector without using LLMs/GPT-4 as an evaluator.
+**Step 2:** Given the `prompt`, `llm_response`, and `context` create a RAG hallucination detector without using proprietary-models (e.g. anthropic, openai) as an evaluator.
 As a benchmark, `GPT-4` as evaluator LLM with few shot prompting performance is around `70.0%` on WikiQA.
 You may validate this yourself too.

 **Step 3:** Evaluate against WikiQA and document your learnings